Skip to main content

 Config files in repos have no permissions, no audit trail, and no way to know if everyone's on the same version. braid gives your team a shared library with version history.

 Free to start.
-No credit card.
+No credit card required.